espocrm/documentation/docs/development/how-to-start.md

 node js/transpile
 ```

-Transpile a specific file (can be useful for a file watcher in the IDE):
+Transpile a specific file (can be useful for a file watcher in an IDE):

 ```
 node js/transpile -f $FilePathRelativeToProjectRoot$